Administrative divisions of Azerbaijan

-Azerbaijan is administratively divided into 66 districts (rayon) and 11 cities (şəhər) that are subordinate to the Republic.
-Out of these, 7 districts and 1 city is located within the Nakhchivan Autonomous Republic.
+Azerbaijan is administratively divided into 67 districts (rayon) and 11 cities (şəhər) that are subordinate to the Republic.
+Out of these districts and cities, 7 districts and 1 city are located within the Nakhchivan Autonomous Republic.
 The districts are further divided into municipalities (bələdiyyə).

 Additionally, the districts of Azerbaijan are grouped into 14 Economic Regions (İqtisadi Rayon).
-On July 7, 2021, the President of Azerbaijan Ilham Aliyev signed Decree "On the new division of economic regions in the Republic of Azerbaijan".
+On 7 July 2021, President of Azerbaijan Ilham Aliyev signed a decree "On the new division of economic regions in the Republic of Azerbaijan".